top of page

 Often people will have a what seems like a minor incident set off a whole cascade of grief, and as they transition through changes in life, moments of loss or disappointment may open a doorway to unprocessed grief.

-KT: Can grief also happen if you are transitioning to something happy?
+EFL: Can grief also happen if you are transitioning to something happy?
 Like getting married, having a new baby, landing your dream job?
 Is there grief associated with that kind of change too?

 MM: Absolutely!
 That’s actually one of the biggest surprises I’ve found in life, which is any time I transition in life, even if it’s a happiness transition, the grief process shows up!